 The drought monitor map, a collaboration of a number of government agencies and the University of Nebraska, lists low-water conditions throughout the country.
 It's updated weekly, so you can follow developing conditions in your area.

 Helping your lawn become drought tolerant often depends on the lawn care provided before the drought hits.
-There are a few steps you can take, but maybe the most important is to have the soil that supports the lawn tested.
+There are a few steps you can take, but maybe the most important is to have the soil tested that supports the lawn.
 Healthy lawns depend on healthy soil.

-A local office of the Department of Agriculture Cooperative Extension System can perform the test for you.
-The system works through state offices and state universities.
-You can find the one near you by searching online for "cooperative extension service" and the name of your state.
+A local office of the Cooperative Extension Service can perform the test for you.
+This national service works through state universities to provide research-based information to the public.
+You can find the one near you by searching online for "cooperative extension service" and the name of your county and state.

 You can also test the soil yourself with a DIY testing kit.
 There are a number available, and the best ones provide recommendations for fertilizing and correcting soil problems.

 There are a few strategies you can employ to toughen up your yard for a drought, including changing up your watering routine and your mowing habits and even reducing the amount of lawn you have.

 In most cases, lawns require about 1 inch of water a week, including rainfall.
 To cut down on evaporation losses, water in the early morning before it gets too hot.
 Sprinklers are more efficient than handheld hoses as long as the sprinklers are not watering the sidewalk or the driveway.
 Sprinkler systems can be connected to timers, and some can be connected to moisture sensors in the soil.
 Proper watering techniques can help make the lawn more drought tolerant.